spacemeshos/svm/docs/go-spacemesh-integration.md

 All spawned `App`s out of the same source `Template` share the same code but have an isolated inner state.
 We can think of an `App` as the equivalent of a `class instance` (a.k.a `object`) under the Object-Oriented programming paradigm.
 <br/>
-The motivation for having both `App Template` and `App` are encouraging code reuse and saving of on-chain storage.
+The motivation for having both `App Template` and `App` are encouraging code reuse and saving of storage.
 Each `App` will have an account under the `Global State` and its own `Address`. (see more under `Global State` section).